9 Yoga Exercises For Frozen Shoulder Pain

 There are tissues surrounding our upper arm, shoulder blade and collarbone.
 These tissues known as shoulder capsule holds everything together.
 When frozen shoulder develops, the capsule becomes thick because of scar tissues developing around it.
 It also becomes tight as synovial fluid, the liquid which lubricates the joints, is less in supply.
 That makes the movement of the shoulder more painful.
 Sometimes, people suffering from it also notice that the affected arm become a tiny bit shorter than the other.

 If you feel a dull and achy pain in one of your shoulders, it can be the first stage of frozen shoulder.
 Pain and stiffness in one shoulder are the main symptoms of it.
 The pain can spread over your shoulder muscles near your arm.
-You might also feel a tingling sensation in your upper arm too.
-Over time, the stiffness leads to pain and difficulty to move your shoulder.
+You might also feel a tingling sensation in your upper arm.
+Over time, the stiffness leads to pain and difficulty moving your shoulder.

-The pain in the frozen shoulder is said to be more during the night which affects the sleep pattern of the sufferer too.
+The pain in the frozen shoulder is said to be more during the night which can affect your sleep pattern.
 Over time, you will not be able to move your shoulder within your normal range of movements.
 It will affect your day-to-day life as you will struggle to do regular chores like wearing clothes, eating, bathing, etc.

 Suneel Singh says, “Sedentary lifestyle, working and sitting at the desk all day coupled with stress and anxiety result in more cases of the shoulder pain.
 So, we need movements to help ‘defrost’ these tight shoulders.
 Resting the affected arm will lead to more complications.”